NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-san/configuration.rst

 storagePrefix             Prefix used when provisioning new volumes in the SVM.
-Once set this **cannot be updated**         "trident" limitAggregateUsage       Fail provisioning if usage is above this percentage                                               "" (not enforced by default) limitVolumeSize           Fail provisioning if requested volume size is above this value for the economy driver             "" (not enforced by default) debugTraceFlags           Debug flags to use when troubleshooting.
+Once set this **cannot be updated**         "trident" limitAggregateUsage       Fail provisioning if usage is above this percentage                                               "" (not enforced by default) limitVolumeSize           Fail provisioning if requested volume size is above this value for the economy driver             "" (not enforced by default) lunsPerFlexvol            Maximum LUNs per Flexvol, must be in range [50, 200]                                              "100" debugTraceFlags           Debug flags to use when troubleshooting.
 E.g.: {"api":false, "method":true}                       null
 ========================= ================================================================================================= ================================================